Late tech rally leaves Wall Street indexes modestly higher

-Household goods companies and retailers had broad losses.
-Procter & Gamble fell 2.4% and Amazon fell 3%.

-Technology stocks also fell and added more weight to the market's drop.
+Just over half of the stocks in the S&P 500 closed higher, with the technology and communication sectors driving much of the advance.
+Chipmaker Nvidia and Facebook's parent company, Meta Platforms, each rose 5.3%.

+The broader market often bends to the direction of technology stocks.
 Many companies in the sector have pricey stock values and therefore have more force in pushing the major indexes up or down.

-Apple fell 2.5%.
+Still, it's unusual for tech stocks to rally at the same time that bond yields are rising.
+That's because higher yields make bonds increasingly attractive assets relative to more risky and expensive stocks, particularly those of technology and other growth-oriented companies.

+“Yields moving higher so far this year has been bad news for growth stocks,” Delwiche said.
+"That you can have this bounce this afternoon in growth stocks while yields are holding up is a little bit surprising.”

 U.S. crude oil prices were relatively unchanged after slipping earlier in the day.
 European energy ministers are meeting in Brussels to discuss Russian supply issues and sanctions.
 Russia's invasion of Ukraine prompted a jump in already high oil and natural gas prices.